gast777/Zendure-zenSDK-proxy/README.md

 <br/>

-- [ ] Step 2: On the Gielz Dashboard, Settings Tab, set the total maximum power via the fields "Max Discharge Power" en "Max Charge Power".
+- [ ] Step 2: On the Gielz Dashboard, Settings Tab, set the total maximum power via the fields "Max Discharge Power" and "Max Charge Power".

 For example for 2x SolarFlow 2400+ you can set it to max 4800 Watts.
 For 3x SolarFlow 2400+ to max 7200 Watts.